IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ### DCMD Write Commands

-In some device service examples the `put_request.sh` and `put_multi_request.sh` commands are replaced with `write.sh` and `multi_write.sh` commands.
+For all device services, the data is written using the DCMD and DDATA topics (protobuf endoced) instead of the Request/Reply topics.
-For these device services, the data is written using DCMDs (protobuf endoced) instead of Request/Reply topics.
+This is handled by `write.sh` and `multi_write.sh` command scripts.

 The topic for sending DCMD commands is defined in the `7-mqtt.json` file in the config.
 To specify the device which we are writing to we add its `Device ID` to the end of the DCMD topic.
 The Device ID of each device can be found in `deployment/state/devices.json` in the `"name":` field.